facelessuser/RegReplace/readme.md

         "args": {"replacements": ["remove_trailing_spaces"]}
     }

 If you haven't created a command yet, but you want to quickly run a sequence, you can search for ```Reg Replace: RegEx Input Sequencer``` in the command palette and launch an input panel where you can enter the name of replacements separated by commas and press enter.
 If you only want to highlight the searches and not replace them, precede the sequence with ```?:```.
+Also you can override the replace action with other actions like "fold" or "unfold" were the action precedes the sequence ```fold:```.
+If you would like to highlight only and then optionally perform action you can precede the sequence like this ```?fold:```.

 ## View Without Replacing
 If you would simply like to view what the sequence would find without replacing, you can construct a command to highlight targets without replacing them (each pass could affect the end result, but this just shows all passes without predicting replaces).